aparo/pyes/docs/guide/reference/java-api/index_.rst

 The source to be indexed is a binary array representing the json to be indexed.
 It can be easily built using elasticsearch special **XContent** JSON Builder.

-For more information on the index operation, check out the REST :doc:`index </elasticsearch/rest_api/index/index>`  docs.
+For more information on the index operation, check out the REST :ref:`index <es-guide-reference-java-api-index_>`  docs.

 Source Parameter